-- 1. To be eligible the member must have previously passed those ground work advancement steps which they plan to demonstrate with their animal. - 2.
-If an exhibitor is not showing an equitation animal in showmanship, they may exhibit their ground training animal in showmanship. - 3.
-The member will give the judge a 4-H Ground Training Score Sheet listing the exercises to be attempted, the age of the animal, & the length of time the animal has been trained. - 4.
-All training must be done by the member showing the animal.
-A Ground Training Certification stating that this condition has been met must be signed by the member, the parent/guardian and project leader.
-This Certification must be submitted to the OSU Extension Service Office by May 1st. - 5.
-Ten minutes will be allowed for the total demonstration. - 6.
-All Novice and Junior member must be pre-approved by their project leader to participate. - Note: Fill in the blank in the class number with the appropriate number below: - Junior 1; Intermediate 2; Senior 3;
+Junior - 1, Intermediate - 2, Senior -3,

+Novice Junior - 5, Novice Int./Senior - 6

+751 200 20 Ground Training, weanling

+751 200 21 Ground Training, yearling

+751 200 22 Ground Training, two year old

+OWNER TRAINED - COUNTY CLASSES

+1. To be eligible the member must have previously passed those ground work advancement steps which they plan to demonstrate

+2. If an exhibitor is not showing an equitation

+animal in showmanship, they may exhibit their

+3. The member will give the judge a 4-H

+Owner Trained Score Sheet listing the pattern

+steps to be attempted, the age of the animal,

+and the length of time the animal has been

+4. All training to ride must be done by the

+member showing the animal.
+An Owner

+Trained Certification stating that this condition

+has been met must be signed by the member,

+the parent/guardian and project leader.
+This

+Certification must be submitted to the OSU

+5. Ten minutes will be allowed for the total

+6. All Novice and Junior members must be preapproved by their project leader to participate.

+Note: Fill in the blank in the class number with

+Ext.
+Service Office by May 1st.

+the appropriate number below: